 Hurricane season is usually June 1 to November 30.
-But, September starts this weekend.
-And, typically it is our busiest hurricane month.
+But, September is typically our busiest hurricane month.
 I know here in the mid-Atlantic, we got a bit complacent with these kinds of things, didn’t we?

 We saw bad storms in the south, empathized with them but never thought it could happen here.
 And it did.
 Katrina was the catalyst for Save the Children to become a leader in helping American families prepare for disasters.

 Because Superstorm Sandy hit such a densely populated area, we learned a lot from it.
 Like how unprepared we are for such storms!
 Do you have a plan for your family?
 If something hit your home in the middle of the night or the middle of the day, what is your reunification plan?

 Does your school have a plan?
 Have you asked?
 For a moment, when I picture my defenseless, non-verbal 13-year-old lost in the middle of a disaster, my stomach tightens and my pulse races.
 What would we do?
 If another September 11 happened today, right here, right near you, are you ready?

 As a special needs parent, we have extra responsibilities depending on our child’s disability.
 You should notify your state and local agencies if your child is a high priority rescue.
 You can call them and ask.
 Some things that would make your child high priority would be needing oxygen or electricity for equipment, or frequent medication that is life-saving (seizures, diabetes).

 Save the Children is trying to get the word out to families.
 Have a plan.
 And they have the resources for you.
 You can use them at home and share with your school or daycare.